17 Best Female Ukulele Players

 13. Molly Lewis

 Molly Lewis, another famous female ukulele player, catches your mind with her stunning performance.
-She earned popularity by posting original pieces and ukulele covers of songs such as “Poker Face” (Lady Gaga), “Toxic” (Britney Spears), and so on.
+She earned popularity by posting original pieces and uke covers of songs such as “Poker Face” (Lady Gaga), “Toxic” (Britney Spears), and so on.

 In 2007, a cover song of Lewis produced by folk singer Jonathan Coulton’s “Tom Cruise Crazy” won her Ukulele Video of the Year from Ukulele Hunt.
 It attracted the attention of Coulton, and he invited her to play with him.